troe27/UU-NGS02/docs/index.md

 ### Task2
-Have a look at the VCF as a heatmap.
+Have a look at the VCF as a graphical representation/heatmap.
 Since it is bit tricky to plot and display figures on Rackham when you are just starting out, we have created the figure and added it below.
+If you are curious, you can look at the code that created it in detail [here](UU_NGS_heatmap.html).
+(It is annotated, but in Python).

 ![heatmap](figures/heatmap_full.png)

-If you are curious, you can look at the code that created it in detail [here](UU_NGS_heatmap.html).
-(It is annotated, but in Python)

 **Questions:**